thwill1000/cmm2-zmim/README.md

 # Z-MIM
-A Z-machine interpreter for the Colour Maximite 2.
+A Z-machine interpreter to allow the classic Infocom works of interactive fiction to be played on the Colour Maximite 2.

 Written in MMBasic 5.05 by Thomas Hugo Williams in 2019-2020